History Files

 FeatureHuman history in Asia as a whole provides one of the earliest stories outside of the Near East and Africa, However, framed to the north by East Asia and to the west by South Asia, human history in South-East Asia is relatively obscure.
 It was South Asia which witnessed the earliest presence of anatomically modern humans in the form of Homo sapiens - between about 70,000-60,000 BC.
 From there they either drifted into South-East Asia and Oceania or, around 60,000 BC, entered East Asia (see the Hominid Chronology feature link for more).

 Around 2000 BC, Chinese rice and millet farmers spread southwards into a region which stretched between Vietnam and Burma.
 There, they interbred with local hunter-gatherers in two main pulses, this being the first with the second taking place around the end of the first century BC.
-In 2017 a team led by Harvard Medical School geneticist, Mark Lipson, concluded that these population movements brought agriculture into the region and triggered the spread of Austroasiatic languages which are still spoken in parts of south and South-East Asia.
+In 2017 a team led by Mark Lipson, a Harvard Medical School geneticist, concluded that these population movements brought agriculture into the region and triggered the spread of Austroasiatic languages which are still spoken in parts of south and South-East Asia.

 Over the preceding twenty years, archaeology had already accumulated increasing amounts of evidence to support the emergence of rice farming in South-East Asia between 2500-2000 BC (in the gap between the decline of the Da But culture and the rise of the Phung-nguyen culture), accompanied by tools and pottery which revealed links to southern China (see 2500 BC, below).

-The Mekong Delta region was originally Cambodian, which is where the Khmer-dominated Óc Eo culture appeared at the start of the first millennium AD.
-The area has a long history of other groups occupying parts of modern Vietnam.
 In the highlands of western Vietnam were dozens of non-Vietnamese ethnic groups such as the Rhadé, the Jorai, and the Tai, and in the southern coastal towns, such as Hoi An, near Danang, there were vibrant communities of Japanese and Chinese traders.
 Today's Vietnamese are a blending of several ancient lineages which came together over a span of about ten thousand years.

 Traditional House, Vietnam